dnaber-de/WP-REST-endpoints-to-admin-bar/readme.md

 # REST endpoints to admin bar

-A WordPress plugin which links all relevant API endpoints to the admin bar.
+A WordPress plugin which links all relevant [WP REST API](http://wp-api.org/) endpoints to the admin bar.
 It further generates valid nonces so that one can view endpoints like `/wp-json/users/` directly from the browser if you're logged in.

-**The plugin requires PHP 5.4!**
+## Requirements
+ * PHP 5.4
+ * WordPress 4.*

 ![admin-bar-sample](./admin-bar-sample.png)